jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

  **Fold Space and Matter**
 Kaecilius’s **Fold Space and Matter** power adds a new rule to Vs. System® 2PCG®: an exhausted resource doesn’t produce recruit points.
 You can still use an exhausted location to pay for a super power.

+Kraven the Hunter
+Kraven has a Reaction super power.
+These types of super powers work a little differently than normal super powers.
+Reaction powers trigger when a certain condition is met (in Kraven’s case, it’s “when an enemy supporting character appears”).
+When that happens you

 ## Leviathon Hydra
 Set: Monsters Unleashed!
 See [Fin Fang Foom](#wiki_fin_fang_foom).